no cctv

 Angry Scenes As People Unite Against Spy Cam Scheme - at the 8th June council meeting every single councillor and the entire audience united in calling for the surveillance camera scheme to be scrapped.

-Spy on Moseley - anti Automatic Number Plate Recognition (ANPR) group
+- anti Automatic Number Plate Recognition (ANPR) group

 Home Page :www.spyonmoseley.co.uk

-A group has been set up by Steve Jolly in Moseley, Birmingham to fight a 'ring of steel' encircling parts of the city with Automatic Number Plate Recognition (ANPR) cameras.
+A group was set up by Steve Jolly in Moseley, Birmingham to fight a 'ring of steel' encircling parts of the city with Automatic Number Plate Recognition (ANPR) cameras.
 The scheme is called ‘Project Champion’ and is funded by a £3m grant from the Home Office.
 Further investigation has revealed that the funding for this scheme was allocated allocated by ACPO (TAM) [Association of Chief Police Officers Terrorism and Allied Matters].

 This has implications for every person in Britain with regard to the intrusive role of the state and the mass monitoring of innocent people.
-In order to monitor a few potential ‘bad guys’ we are all under the watchful eye of the surveillance state.
-It’s taking liberties in every sense.
+In order to monitor a few potential 'bad guys; we are all under the watchful eye of the surveillance state.
+It's taking liberties in every sense.
 This is a line in the sand and it has been crossed.
 Unless we object to this and protest in the strongest terms this spy scheme will simply be imposed on us whether we like it or not.
-Now it’s time to stand up and be counted.
+Now it's time to stand up and be counted.

 ++ Latest News ++